AnshPKachalia/IntroToIM/Final/Documentation.md

 #### Soldering
 This was a very fun part of the project.
 I attended a soldering session just for knowledge and ended finding an application in my project.
 I was able to secure two big potentiometers and I needed to solder wires on them.
 I did not have time to solder them when I was with the professor, so I went after hours to solder by myself.
 It was not really a problem, just my lack of soldering experience.
 It made soldering time consuming as I needed some time to find my bearings.
 I often had to resolder to make sure that it was placed properly.
 Although, my solder is not the best, it does the job well.
 Here is an image of my soldering work:

 <img src="20211207_130742.jpg" width="200">

 #### Restarting Game
 After the midterm, I was pretty comfortable with setting a restart feature in a game.
 In the past I had used various booleans that had to be turned on or off appropriately and the intro function had to be called again.
 I used the same approach this time and a peculiar problem occured.
 While the intro function did run again, upon hitting play, the user was taken directly to the end screen.
 I was really perplexed by this, because according to the logic of the code the intro function was only related to the end screen through the main game function.
 Thus, from my experience with the midterm, I thought that there were some relevant booleans that I was not turning true or false.
+Then, I realised that I had set the code such that at a certain score for either player, the end screen must be triggered, but I had not reset the score.
+So because the score was already at max, the end screen was directly getting triggered.

-Sound Smoothing
+#### Sound Smoothing
+This was a problem that was easily resolved.
+The sound in the game was glitchy and broken.
+At first I thought the sound file was getting played multiple times and due to this overlap the sound was getting glitchy.
+I simply added an if command with a song.isPlaying() function and that did the trick.

-New skills learnt and acquired
+## New skills learnt and acquired
-Circuitry
+#### Circuitry
+Learnt how to build and play around with smart circuits
-Soldering
+#### Soldering
+Learnt how to solder and use it in my circuits

 ## Diary
 I kept a log of my process and daily progress.
-The link to which is: https://github.com/AnshPKachalia/IntroToIM/blob/main/Final/journal.md circuit photo
+The link to which is: https://github.com/AnshPKachalia/IntroToIM/blob/main/Final/journal.md

+circuit photo
 Schematic